PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/02-General-Introduction.md

 Not all functions are supported by the Excel 5 Writer.
 Use of these functions within your workbooks will result in an error when trying to write to Xls.

-The following is the list of those functions that are implemented within PHPExcel, but that cannot currently be written to Excel 5.
+The following is the list of those functions that are implemented within PhpSpreadsheet, but that cannot currently be written to Excel 5.

 #### Cube Functions